-Unfortunately, there are few options to produce significant amount of forage before the typical first cutting of grass-legume forages, in late May.
-A winter cereal planted last fall may offer extra forage but will usually be harvested just 7-10 days before first cutting of perennial forages.
+Unfortunately, there are few options to produce significant amounts of forage before the typical first cutting of grass-legume forages, in late May.
+A winter cereal planted last fall may offer extra forage but will usually be harvested just seven to 10 days before the first cutting of perennial forages.
 The difference in timing alone is not enough to help in early spring.

-Planting a crop like oats as early as possible this spring can help rebuild overall forage inventories, but again, will not offer much in the way of a significantly earlier forage harvest.
-Spring oat forage would typically be harvested in late May at the earliest.
+Planting a crop like oats as early as possible this spring can help rebuild overall forage inventories but will not offer much in the way of a significantly earlier forage harvest.
+Spring oat forage is typically harvested in late May to early June at the very earliest.

-Agronomy Factsheet #114 (linked and referenced at the end of this article) provides information on establishing oats as an "emergency" forage, as well as other forage options for unique circumstances driven by adverse weather events.
+Agronomy Factsheet #114 provides information on establishing oats as an "emergency" forage as well as other forage options for unique circumstances driven by adverse weather events.

-Similarly, strategies such as frost seeding and Nitrogen fertilizer on grass in the spring can offer benefits for rebuilding inventories but will have little impact at providing early spring feed.
+Similarly, strategies such as frost seeding and nitrogen fertilizer on grass in the spring can offer benefits to rebuild inventories but will have little impact at providing early spring feed.